 Pathways of introduction: larvae and pupae of FAW may be transported as contaminants of traded commodities, especially in parts of plants vegetables or fruits; and sometimes on herbaceous ornamentals (Seymour et al., 1985; Cock et al., 2017).
 In addition, the pest (adults or eggs) has been considered in the study by Early et al. (2018) as having the potential to be introduced as a stowaway on international flights such as via visiting tourists.

-Resistance development: FAW readily develops resistance to conventional insecticides used for its control
+Resistance development: FAW readily develops resistance to conventional insecticides used for its control.
+See ??? (other documents?) for insecticide resistance status of FAW.

-Widespread resistances were reported to organophosphates (OPs) and pyrethroids in both native populations from the Americas and Caribbean.

-Resistance to the Bacillus thuringiensis (Bt) toxin Cry1F is also reported from native populations and is widespread in Latin America and Puerto Rico.

-Resistance to the Vegetative Insecticidal Protein VIP3A has been reported in North American populations, and presence of the VIP3A resistance alleles has been detected in field populations of FAW from Brazil.

-Insecticide resistances have also been reported in recent invasive populations from Africa and China (OP), and to Pyrethroid from China and Indonesia.

 FAW preparedness and contingency plans Mariangela